VerzatileDev/University.212CR_TeachingMaterial/Session 4/README.md

 ```

 Second example is a stationary object: Rock.
+You need to implement setup, draw and updateModelMatrix functions.
+There will be more examples (in Base Project) in next week.

 Header file